KulkarniKaustubh/dotfiles/zsh/README.md

 - A bunch of useful aliases you can find in the three `.aliases*.zsh` files.
 - Issues with emacs tramp will not occur (a common issue with non-bash shells).
 - You will get bash's command not found helper.

+## Downsides

+- You will have to manually clone any other `zsh` plugins you want into the `$HOME/.zsh` directory, and source the correct file inside the `zshrc` file.
+- Updation of the plugins will need to be done manually by running `git pull` on any `zsh` plugins present in the `$HOME/.zsh` directory.